 Tread lightly, but don't give up hope.

-One of the most frequently-voiced complaints that we hear from clients and students (and admittedly, it tends to be women who we hear it from) is, “He won’t talk to me," or, "I can’t get him to open up.
+One of the most frequently voiced complaints that we hear from clients and students (and admittedly, it tends to be women who we hear it from) is, “He won’t talk to me," or, "I can’t get him to open up.
 No matter what I do, I don’t get anything more than a one-word response," or, "I’m so frustrated, I could scream.”

-No one likes to hear bad news but the truth is that the consequences of refusing to listen or talk about upsetting issues can be far more painful and damaging than the experience of discussing them.
+No one likes to hear bad news, but the truth is that the consequences of refusing to listen or talk about upsetting issues can be far more painful and damaging than the experience of discussing them.

-The noted marriage researcher John Gottman claims that 85% of conversations between marital couples that deal with differences or difficulties are initiated by women.
+The noted marriage researcher John Gottman claims that 85% of conversations among married couples that deal with differences or difficulties are initiated by women.
 An unmeasured, but probably high, percentage of those conversations do not leave either party feeling satisfied.
 When conversations leave one or both partners feeling frustrated, disappointed, hurt, or angry, not only is there a feeling of incompletion, but a diminished willingness to re-engage at a future time.
 The accumulation of these “incompletions" diminishes optimism and lets feelings of hopelessness and resentment set in.

 If one partner consistently refuses to participate in such conversations, either directly or by being unavailable, this pattern can hijack a relationship, creating a vicious circle spiraling down into entrenched feelings of resentment, alienation, and disappointment, or worse.

 Methods of closing down the lines of communication can be overt or covert.
 Direct or overt refusals to engage in discussions ("I don’t want to talk about it”) often contain an implicit threat to leave, get angry, or punish the person initiating the conversation if they persist in their efforts.
 The situation could become either volatile or intractable, depending upon how each person responds.